How do I submit a request for your services?

 What is substantive editing?

-Substantive editing is extensive edits and constructive feedback designed to polish your writing while strengthening your manuscript.
-The goal is to make your manuscript functional for its readers, not just to make it correct and consistent.
+Substantive editing is extensive editing with constructive feedback designed to polish your writing and strengthen your manuscript.
+The goal is to make your manuscript functional for your readers, not just correct and consistent.
 Substantive editing is almost entirely analysis-based, whether at the document level or the paragraph, sentence, or word level.
 For more information, go here or contact me.

 What is proofreading?